eparey/pesci/wiki/How-to-Run.md

-# List of available options
+# Pesci Command-line Options

 This page provides a description of all available options when running pesci.
 For more details on input and output files, including R code to prepare input files from Seurat objects, please see [Help With Input Files](https://github.com/eparey/pesci/blob/main/wiki/Input-Files.md) and [Understanding Output files](https://github.com/eparey/pesci/blob/main/wiki/Outputss.md).
 For example use cases with specific options, please see [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md).

-## Minimal command-line examples
+## Minimal Command-line Examples

 Below are minimal examples to run pesci, each showcasing different accepted formats for input single-cell expression datasets.
 The corresponding data files are available as examples in the `data/` directory.